KiwiSaver is all about making it easy. This includes providing a number of ways to contribute.

 Here, you’ll agree with your KiwiSaver scheme provider on how much you want to contribute each year.
 This will be a dollar amount rather than a percentage of pay.

-The Aon KiwiSaver Scheme currently doesn’t have a minimum annual amount that you need to contribute.
+The Aon KiwiSaver Scheme currently doesn’t have a minimum annual amount that you need to contribute, but the minimum direct debit for regular contributions is $20 per payment.
 You can find out more by calling our helpdesk on 0800 266 463.

 You can make regular voluntary contributions in addition to those deducted from your salary or wages.
-You can pay these to your KiwiSaver account via direct debit or cheque or transfer from your bank account (as a bill payee or through Inland Revenue).
+You can pay these to your KiwiSaver account directly to the Scheme via internet banking using the bill payment facility, to Inland Revenue by internet banking or by direct debit.

 You can set up a direct debit to your Aon KiwiSaver Scheme account weekly, fortnightly, monthly or annually.
 Please note that each contribution needs to be at least $20.